Sheepolution/how-to-love/book/chapter15.md

 ![](/images/book/15/folder_options.png)

-Download [this zip file](https://www.dropbox.com/s/vtmgcxk1r3xmso3/builder.zip?dl=1), and unzip all the files in a folder.
+I wrote a bat file that packages the game for you.
+Download [this zip file](https://drive.google.com/file/d/1gaqhvQ9tuluml1W6GXHc4F0XPj1iSxR2/view?usp=sharing), and unzip all the files in a folder.

-Now move your .love file on top of ``create_exe.bat``.
-This creates a ``.exe`` file in the game folder.
+Now move your `.love` file on top of `build.bat`.
+This creates a `.zip` file in the same folder.

-Package all the files inside the ``game`` folder in a zip file.
 This is the file that you will want to share with people.
-They have to extract all the files in a folder and open the ``.exe`` file.
+They have to extract all the files in a folder and open the `.exe` file.

 Now you need to find a place to share your game.
 Check out [itch.io](https://itch.io/).

+For more information on building your game, check out the [LÖVE wiki page](https://www.love2d.org/wiki/Game_Distribution) for it.
+It also tells you how to build your game for other platforms.

 ___

-##TL;DR
+## Castle

+[Castle](https://castle.games/) is a client that allows you to easily share your LÖVE games.
+Check it out!

+___

+## Summary
 With [conf.lua](https://love2d.org/wiki/Config_Files) you can configure things about your game like title and icon.
 Select all the files in the folder of your game, put them in a zip.
-Change the file's extension from ``.zip`` to ``.love``.
-Download [this zip file](https://www.dropbox.com/s/vtmgcxk1r3xmso3/builder.zip?dl=1), and unzip all the files in a folder.
-Move your ``.love`` on top of ``create_exe.bat``.
-Select all the files in the folder ``game`` and put them in a zip.
-People will have to unzip all the files in a folder and open the ``.exe`` to play your game.
+Change the file's extension from `.zip` to `.love`.
+Download [this zip file](https://drive.google.com/file/d/1gaqhvQ9tuluml1W6GXHc4F0XPj1iSxR2/view?usp=sharing), and unzip all the files in a folder.
+Move your `.love` on top of `build.bat` to create a `.zip`.
+People will have to unzip all the files in a folder and open the `.exe` to play your game.
+We can also use Castle which is a client that allows us to share our LÖVE games.